-Those entities have TAN Registration must then file TDS returns.
-TDS returns are due quarterly.
-IndiaFilings can help you file e file your TDS returns online.
-Our TDS experts can help you compute your TDS payments and e file the TDS return and keep you in compliance with TDS regulations.
-Use ReminDue to know more about your due dates for TDS return filing due date and TDS payment due date.
+The entities that have TAN registration must file the TDS returns quarterly.
+IndiaFilings can help you file the TDS returns online.
+Our TDS experts can help in computing the TDS payments and file the TDS returns and comply with the TDS regulation.

-The due date for Payment of TDS deducted is seventh of the next month.
-For March, it is 30th April of the next year.
-The due date for TDS filing is as follows:
+The due date for Payment of TDS deducted is the seventh of the next month.

 |Quarter||Period||The due date for Filing Form 27Q|

 |Q1||1st April - 30th June||On or before 31st July|

 |Q2||1st July - 30th September||On or before 31st October|

 |Q3||1st October - 31st December||On or before 31st January|

 |Q4||1st January - 31st March||On or before 31st May|

 Here is the step by step process to file the TDS returns: